 Using IF() Function with Strings and Other Functions

 You can concatenate string values inside the IF() function.
 Also, you can add other functions inside the IF() as conditions.

-For example, I want to write a formula that will wish Happy Birthday to my user after checking today’s Date, with a given Birth date.
+For example, I want to write a formula that will wish Happy Birthday to my user after checking the current Date, with a given Birth date.
 I have the name of the user and birth date in two different cells.
 Here’s what I’ll do.

 =IF(TODAY() = DATEVALUE(B2),"Happy Birthday " & A2,"")

 I have not set any value as the false condition.
-You may add anything you wish.
+You may add any condition you want.